This rustic cranberry apple crostata, also known as a cranberry apple galette, is easy to make and will make a lovely addition to your holiday table.

-- Arrange the apples and cranberries on top of the dough, and then sprinkle the sugar and cinnamon mixture on top.
+- Place apples and cranberries on top of the dough, and then sprinkle the sugar and cinnamon mixture on top.

 - Fold the border up and over the apples to make a rim.
 Tightly crimping every 2 inches or so.

-- Use a pastry brush and brush on the egg wash over the border.
+- Use a pastry brush and brush pastry with the egg wash over the border.

 - Transfer the crostata, still with the parchment underneath, to the oven, sliding it, with the paper, directly onto the stone.

-- Bake until the crust is nicely browned and the apples are bubbling.
+- Bake until the crust is golden brown and the apples are bubbling.
 About 35 - 40 minutes.

 - Serve warm.